 Jonathan: Oh, I don’t know.
 This might break it.
 This might start a bad trend.
 I don’t know if I want to give up control.
 Yeah, okay.
 I’m game.
 Let’s cue the hot seat music.

-All right, Jessica.
+All right, Financial Mechanic.
 What do you got for us?

 Jonathan: Oh.
 Brad, you first.